HegrJan/BlindGD77/docs/readme.txt

 If you would like to know how to create a DMR ID Database and download it to your radio so the radio can announce who just transmitted, see the "Creating and Downloading a DMR ID Database.rtf" file in the docs folder.
 Plese note: The license and copyright information are set out in the file called license.rtf.
-A key function summary is included in the docs folder called "Key Function Summary.rtf"
+A key function summary is included in the docs folder called "Key Function Summary.rtf" If you use JAWS for Windows, we now include Doug Lee's updated JAWS scripts for the CPS software in the root folder of this archive.
+This installer is called jfw_dmr.exe.
+It will install scripts which work with both the AccessibleGD77CPS and OpenGD77CPS software.
+These scripts work with JAWS 17.0 or later.
+Once installed, you can read  the script help file by pressing JAWSKey+f1 twice quickly from the CPS software.
+You can also visit Doug Lee's website to check for updated scripts at https://www.dlee.org/updates/jfw_dmr.exe

 9 June 2022
 1. Converted all quick start guides to RTF with headings and lists etc.